Skip to content

 What it sounds like: The sound varies depending on the specific problem.
 A low, rumbling grind during acceleration could indicate worn gears or bearings inside the transmission.
 A whining that changes pitch with speed often points to a bearing issue or low fluid.
 In manual transmissions, a crunching or grinding sound specifically when shifting gears usually means the synchronizers are worn.
 Automatic transmissions may produce a harsh buzzing or grinding during specific gear changes.

-Repair cost: $500 to $3,000+.
-The range is wide because transmission problems vary enormously in severity.
-A transmission fluid change — sometimes enough to resolve early-stage noise from degraded fluid — costs $80 to $250.
-A solenoid replacement on an automatic runs $300 to $800.
-A synchronizer replacement on a manual typically costs $500 to $1,200.
-A full transmission rebuild runs $1,500 to $3,500, and a complete replacement can cost $3,000 to $7,000+ depending on the vehicle.
+Repair cost: The range is wide because transmission problems vary enormously in severity.
+A transmission fluid change — sometimes enough to resolve early-stage noise from degraded fluid — is the most affordable option.
+Internal repairs like solenoid or synchronizer replacement cost more.
+A full transmission rebuild or complete replacement is a major repair.
 Transmission labor rates are high because the transmission often has to be removed from the vehicle for internal work.
+The exact cost depends on your vehicle and the specific problem — call AutoBlast at (856) 546-8880 for a diagnosis.

 Is it safe to drive?
 It depends on the severity.
 If the noise is mild and the transmission is shifting normally, you can drive to the shop.
 If the transmission is slipping (engine revs but the car does not accelerate), jerking, or refusing to shift, do not drive — have it towed.
-Continuing to drive a transmission that is grinding internally can turn a $500 repair into a $3,000+ replacement very quickly.
+Continuing to drive a transmission that is grinding internally can escalate a manageable repair into a full replacement very quickly.

 If you hear a constant grinding, humming, or roaring sound that is always present while driving, gets louder at higher speeds, and does not change when you brake or accelerate, you are likely dealing with a failing wheel bearing.